 (3) Examples.
-The following examples illustrate the provisions of this paragraph (c).
-For purposes of these examples, unless indicated otherwise, assume that all of the trades or businesses are trades or businesses as defined in paragraph (b)(14) of this section and all of the tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c).
+The following examples illustrate the provisions of this paragraph trades or businesses are trades or businesses as defined in paragraph (b)(14) of this section and all of the tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c).
 Total taxable income does not include the section 199A deduction.